Skip to content

 What a Red Notice Is

-INTERPOL is a police cooperation organization of 196 member countries, with its General Secretariat in Lyon (France).
+INTERPOL is a police cooperation organisation of 196 member countries, with its General Secretariat in Lyon (France).
 A red notice is a request to the police forces of member countries to locate and provisionally arrest a wanted person, with a view to extradition or surrender.
 The essential point: it is not an international arrest warrant with automatic effect.
 Each state decides, under its own law, whether to act on it.

 Diffusion and Red Notice: Not the Same Thing